Home > Index > N-O

 Niagara

 Pick-up-and-deliver game for up to 5 which has nothing to do with the Marilyn Monroe classic That shares its name.
 It doesn't seem to have much to do with the upstate New York waterfall either as I really don't recall hearing about any lucrative gem ferrying business there.
 But this is interesting and innovative enough in itself that such considerations don't matter.
 The high quality board features a double layer which permits creation of a central track: the river.
 Placed within and filling up the width of the course are clear plastic discs: the water.
 These discs demarcate the movement of player boats as they travel about (powered by a Raj-like system), picking up, stealing and delivering jewels.
 All is well upon the river, except that after each round the discs are pushed so that a number equal to the lowest movement rate fall off the edge (not good if your boat is on one of them).
 What's fascinating here is the fork just before the falls, which has been cleverly designed so that discs alternate between moving left and moving right.
 But not always!
 Maybe 1 in 10 will unexpectedly follow their immediate predecessor and if so, watch out!
 There is a definite push-your-luck element to good play.
 It's good that one can tell in advance which way the disc currently at the fork – Goat Island in real life – will go, so no memorization is required.
 I have no idea whether this system was easy or difficult to devise and would love to know if it is based on some theory of physics, but as an extremely simple alternative to getting randomness from dice or cards, I find it brilliant.
 This game really shows publisher Zoch at their best, producing games that straddle the worlds of both strategy and clever action.
 Component quality being top-notch, the only downsides here might be fragility – can it withstand a player who only wants to maliciously sink everyone's boat? – and replayability, i.e. is there enough in the system to bring it out again and again?
 On the other hand, this is definitely a showy crowd pleaser that will be great for large gatherings as well as being accessible to the not-yet-addicted game player.
-[Holiday List 2004]
+[Spiel des Jahres Winner] [Holiday List 2004]

 Nicht die Bohne!

 A card game about avoiding taking certain bean cards has a title "not the beans" which could also be construed as a bit of self-deprecating humor by publisher Amigo on their own ubiquitous and oft-expanded Bohnanza.
 Will Kosmos be publishing Nicht die Siedler soon?
 This game of very elegant mechanics has very little to do with trading as in the canonical Bohnanza series, but instead is mostly a matter of lookahead, not to mention luck of the draw.
 There is considerable ability to sink the positions of others by forcing an unwelcome card.
 At least as interesting as anything in the original series, if not more so.
+A good choice when a quick game for six players is required.

 Nichts als Ärger!